gamemanual0/gm0/source/docs/software/tutorials/mecanum-drive.rst

    // Without this, the REV Hub's orientation is assumed to be logo up / USB forward imu.initialize(parameters);

 The angle needs to be read every loop.
-In addition to this, while ``IMU`` does keep a consistent zero position between different OpModes (crucially, between autonomous and TeleOp), adding a bind to reset the angle is important as the zero can be lost from some types of disconnects and to have a way to counteract drift.
+In addition to this, while the IMU keeps a consistent zero position between OpModes (crucially, between autonomous and teleop), adding a bind to reset the angle is important to counteract drift and because the zero can change due to some types of disconnects.

+.. note:: ``BNO055`` objects will reset the IMU zero when ``initialize`` is called.
+The ``BNO055`` class is not recommended for new development, the ``IMU`` class is the appropriate replacement as of SDK v8.1.

 .. code-block::